material-motion/material-motion/specifications/plans/TimelineTween.md

 |:------------------|:-------|
 | None | Drafting |

-TimelineTween describes tween animations that are placed on a normalized timeline.
+TweenBetween describes tween animations that are placed on a normalized timeline.

-TimelineTween's primary utility is in defining **transitions**.
+TweenBetween's primary utility is in defining **transitions**.

 > Note that this motion family can/should compose to [`Tween`](Tween.md) or [`KeyframeTween`](KeyframeTween.md).

 ## Contract

 ```
-Plan TimelineTween {
+Plan TweenBetween {
   var property
   var back
   var fore